 27 Jun I Can’t Swallow Pills

 As a functional medicine physician, I see that people aren’t always getting the optimal levels of vitamins and minerals from their diets and can often benefit from taking supplemental nutrients.
-I am also often recommending herbs that are helpful for many conditions and assist the body in everything from inflammation, balancing gut bacteria, and even controlling allergy symptoms.
-The most common preparations for most of these recommendations come in tablet or capsule form.
+I am also often recommending herbs that are helpful for many conditions and assist the body in everything from inflammation, to balancing gut bacteria, and even controlling allergy symptoms.
+The most common preparations for most of these recommendations are tablet or capsule form.
 But surveys show that up to 40% of adults have some trouble with pill swallowing.
 So what to do if you are a person who has difficulty swallowing pills?

 Do some people have a true inability to swallow pills?

 There are actual physical conditions that can make it difficult for some to swallow pills, otherwise known as dysphagia.
 These are usually disorders involving muscle control, such as muscular dystrophies, myopathies, and motor neuron disorders like ALS (amyotrophic lateral sclerosis).
 Achalasia, which results in a tensing of esophageal muscles, can eventually create difficulty swallowing.
 Scleroderma, which causes progressive thickening of tissues with decreases in elasticity can also result in difficulty swallowing.
 Trouble swallowing can also be a late effect of dementia or Parkinson’s Disease.
 Generally, these are progressive difficulties that worsen as the underlying disease process worsens.
 In some cases, swallowing can be a side effect of facial Botox treatments.

 I’ve always had difficulty swallowing pills.